distilledx/lektor-anime/README.md

 ## Adding a new anime

-Go to the admin panel (pencil button in the top right corner) and add a new page.
-The fields are pretty self-explanatory.
+-   Click on the pencil button in the top right corner to go to the admin panel on the home page.
+-   Click on Anime under subpages
+-   Click on Add Page
+-   Fill in the details and save.
+Click on the eye icon to return to website

 ## Editing existing anime

+-   Visit the page for the anime you want to edit
-Go to the admin panel (pencil button in the top right corner) and click on the subpage to edit.
+-   Click on the pencil button in the top right corner to go to the admin panel
+-   Edit the details and save.
+Click on the eye icon to return to website